sedol1339/files/abstracts.md

     - We propose Fast Geometric Ensembling to train ensembles in the time required to train a single model
     - We surpass other Snapshot Ensembles techniques on CIFAR-10, CIFAR-100, and ImageNet

+Garriga-Alonso, A., Rasmussen, C. E., & Aitchison, L. (2018).
+Deep Convolutional Networks as shallow Gaussian Processes. arXiv, 1808.05587.
+Retrieved from https://arxiv.org/abs/1808.05587v2

+    - We draw a connection between infinitely-wide CNNs and a Gaussian process (GP)
+    - The equivalent kernel can be computed efficiently
+    - We demonstrate the performance increase coming from adding translation-invariant structure to the GP prior
+    - Without computing any gradients, and without augmenting the training set, we obtain 0.84% error rate on the MNIST, setting a new record for nonparametric GP-based methods

 Golmant, N., Vemuri, N., Yao, Z., Feinberg, V., Gholami, A., Rothauge, K., ...Gonzalez, J. (2018).
 On the Computational Inefficiency of Large Batch Sizes for Stochastic Gradient Descent. arXiv, 1811.12941.
 Retrieved from https://arxiv.org/abs/1811.12941v1

     - We empirically investigate large-batch training across wide range of network architectures and problem domains